mcknightlabs/rtmup/_posts/goal/2018-01-30-uwphotography.md

 **Problem 2: Bubbles on the port**

 Before entering the Pacific the next morning, I thoroughly cleaned the port with a Zeiss wipe.
-I also poured some water mixed with baby shampoo over the dome (same as what you would use to prevent a mask from fogging).
+I also poured some water mixed with baby shampoo over the dome (same technique you would use to keep a mask from fogging).

 When I reviewed the footage later that evening, I was surprised to see tiny dots all over the port.
 Most of my shots were, again, unusable.